Epiphanies, Cocktail Napkins, and Preventing Stupid

 Building the System

 I got to work figuring out how we could create such a system.
-That is how I built my firm’s “Custom Legal Department Program” where we work proactively with clients to protect, improve, and grow their business.
+That is how I built my firm’s “Strong Protected Business Program” where we work proactively with clients to protect, improve, and grow their business.
 We work from a highly-structured system that covers all the legal needs of our clients: contracting, claims, regulatory compliance, and all that gobbledygook that makes normal humans’ eyes roll back in their heads and shiver in dread.
 We call one part of that system “Corporate Governance and Administration”.
 I thought this was going to be the most routine, paper pushing, boring, dull part of our job as General Counsel for our clients.
 Boy, was I wrong!

 Way Past Corporate Resolutions to Risk Management